CNES/demcompare/docs/source/core/denoise_point_cloud.rst

 As this approach is simple, it can be adapted to take as many parameters as desired.
 For example, one could use a semantic information to apply different parameters for each class of object.

+This implementation was written from scratch according to the following paper: Digne, J., & Franchis, C.D.
+(2017).
+The Bilateral Filter for Point Clouds.
+Image Process.
+Line, 7, 278-287.